 Growth of the Company's asset book quality of assets and ability to raise funds dependsignificantly on the economy.
 Unfavorable events in the Indian economy can affect consumersentiment and in turn impact consumer decision to purchase financial products.
 Competitionfrom a broad range of financial services providers unstable political environment andchanges in Government policy/regulatory framework could impact the Company'soperations.With the emergence of Small Finance Banks the landscape is set to get morecompetitive.

 The Company is also dealing in shares & Stock trading which is unforeseen in termsof the performance of the industries economic scenario.

 Your Company is exposed to several market risks like credit risk liquidity risk andinterest rate risk.
 The volatility of the capital markets in which your Company operatesis also a major cause of concern to the Company.

 The Company is engaged primarily in the business of financing and also engaged in thebusiness of Investment & Trading of Securities.

-The markets will continue to grow and mature leading to differentiation of products andservices.
-Each financial intermediary will have to find its niche in order to add value toconsumers.
-The Company is cautiously optimistic in its outlook for the year 2016-17.
+The Outlook of the Company for the year ahead is to diversify risk.
+The markets willcontinue to grow and mature leading to differentiation of products and services.
+Eachfinancial intermediary will have to find its niche in order to add value to consumers.
+TheCompany is cautiously optimistic in its outlook for the year 2016-17.